Piero24/B.R.I.O.S./docs/FAQ.md

-# ❓ Frequently Asked Questions (FAQ)
+# ❓ Frequently Asked Questions

-Quick answers to common questions about Bleissant.
+Quick answers to common questions about 🥐 B.R.I.O.S.
+(Bluetooth Reactive Intelligent Operator for Croissant Safety).

 ---

-## General Questions
+## General

-### What is Bleissant?
+### What is B.R.I.O.S.?

-Bleissant is a professional BLE (Bluetooth Low Energy) proximity monitoring system for macOS that automatically locks your Mac when your iPhone, Apple Watch, or other BLE device moves out of range.
+B.R.I.O.S.
+(Bluetooth Reactive Intelligent Operator for Croissant Safety) is a professional proximity monitoring system for macOS that automatically locks your Mac when your iPhone, Apple Watch, or other Bluetooth device moves out of range.

 ### Why would I use this?